ab22375/imagefinder/README.md

 # ImageFinder

-ImageFinder is a tool for scanning, indexing, and finding similar images in large collections.
+ImageFinder is a python tool for scanning, indexing, and finding similar images in large collections.
 It features specialized support for RAW image formats from various camera manufacturers, making it ideal for photographers.

 ## Features